There is a STRONG link between diabetes and gum disease, and it goes both ways.

-First, the structure of the blood vessels becomes altered.
-In turn, this affects how blood can flow through the vessels, (more slowly) which then results in a less effective immune system and so more chance of infection.
+First, the structure of your blood vessels becomes altered - they become narrower.
+In turn, these narrower blood vessels affect how blood can flow through the vessels, (more slowly) which then results in a less effective immune system and so more chance of infection.

 Try thinking of it this way.

 Imagine your blood vessels as a pipe carrying water to a swimming pool.
 That water contains dilute chlorine to prevent bacteria building up in the pool.
 If the inside of the pipe gets narrower for some reason, then less water can flow through it.
 Less water means less chlorine, and so more bacteria in the swimming pool.

 Your blood circulation carries your immune system around your body.
 If the blood flow is restricted, your immune system doesn't work as well.
 You are more prone to getting infections, including gum disease.

 The second effect is that when you have diabetes, you may have higher levels of glucose in your mouth than normal.
 This can "feed" any bacteria that are getting a foothold, for example the bacteria under your gums responsible for gum disease.

 So much for diabetes making you more likely to get gum disease.
 But what about the flip side?
 How can gum disease affect diabetes?